water works at mill ruins park image Spacer Image

 While remaining budget conscious, public owners don’t want their structures to be featureless monoliths, so prefabrication techniques continue to evolve with inventive ways to make concrete not look like concrete.
 Virtually nothing is off limits – panels can incorporate cast-in thin brick, 3D embellishments or stone, finishes that mimic stone, wood, metal or other building materials, combination finishes and even unique features such as ledges and cornices.

 The use of thin brick has become a very popular option for government and community entities.
 A key benefit of prefabrication is the ability to match the aesthetics of existing structures.
-For example, during a recent project at the University of Minnesota, prefabricated materials were used to restore a 100-plus-year-old brick and stone residence hall, while also matching the surrounding architecture.
+For example, during a recent project at the University of Minnesota, prefabricated materials were used to restore Pioneer Hall, a 100-plus-year-old brick and stone residence hall, while also matching the surrounding architecture.

-On the flipside, when a modern look is desired, the prefab design can incorporate a variety of mix colors, often followed by a polished or sand-blast finish of the panel or portions of the panel to make more of an impact.
+On the flipside, when a modern look is desired, the prefab design can incorporate a variety of mix colors, often followed by a polished or sandblast finish of the panel or portions of the panel to make more of an impact.
 Many government and community entities also use the versatility of this building medium to integrate public emblems or imprinted imagery.
 To complete the aesthetic, prefabricated building systems can also integrate large glass openings characteristic of modern design.

 There are some additional side benefits that a prefabricated system can provide.
 For example, thin brick panels can help a public owner comply with city or county requirements for “Class A” materials in a public structure.
 Also prefabricated materials are gaining traction as an efficient and practical way to meet ICC-500 wind-load IBC requirements.